allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are the most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

 Remember to take breaks throughout the day to clear your mind and recharge.
 Additionally, use version control and documentation tools to keep your code organized and easy to maintain.
 Always be open to learning new skills and techniques, as this will make you a better programmer and help with problem-solving.
 Finally, don't be afraid to ask for help or advice from others in the community.
 There is always someone willing to share their knowledge and experience.

+# 2023-11-22
+- "Today's programming wisdom is to write code that is not only functional but also maintainable and readable.
+Invest time in naming variables and functions properly, use comments to explain complex logic, and follow a consistent coding style.
+Remember, code is read more often than it is written, so make it easy for others (and your future self) to understand."